-For the 2018-19 school year, the U-Pass will cost $170.00 for the Fall term and $170.00 for the Winter term.
-The U-Pass offers significant savings for students who take transit, as the cost of a post secondary bus pass for 2018-19 would total $324.00 per term.
+For the 2020-2021 school year, the U-Pass will cost $180.00 for the Winter term.
 The U-Pass fee is charged alongside your tuition, so you pay for it when you pay your NAIT account balance.

 U-Pass is NOT offered during the SPRING or SUMMER semesters.

 What if my sticker is damaged or begins to fall off during the term?

 What if I lose my NAIT One Card with my U-Pass?

 1) To replace your One Card, you must pay a $25 replacement fee at the One at NAIT office (South Lobby O112) and the staff there will print you a new card.
 For the most up-to-date information on the One Card, please visit www.nait.ca/one.

 2) Bring your new One Card to NAITSA Room O-108.

 3)The U-Pass replacement fee is pro-rated for each month.